 When to apply

-If you apply after the application close date for a round, your application will be in the next eligible ceremony round, so your award certificate and official digital graduation documents won't be available until after then.
+If you apply after the application closing date, your application will be moved to the next eligible graduation round.
+Your award certificate and digital graduation documents won't be available until after that time.

-An application for in absentia graduation might be accepted after the close of applications.
+An application for in absentia graduation might be accepted after the application closing date.
 This is at the discretion of the graduation unit and a late graduation fee will apply.

 If you don't apply

 If you don’t apply to graduate, you won't have access to your hard copy award certificate (testamur) and official digital graduation documents.

 Once you're qualified to graduate, we'll email you at least twice to remind you to apply to graduate.

 If you don't apply within a year or so of qualifying to graduate, we'll create an application on your behalf for an upcoming round, to graduate in absentia.
 We’ll email you to let you know we’ve done so, and provide you with the following options:

 - graduate in absentia (without attending a ceremony) – we'll advise you how to arrange to get your award certificate and graduation documents